Tiger Brand Rice Cooker: Your Kitchen Game-Changer

 Consider Your Household Size and Habits

-• Capacity: A 5.5-cup model typically serves 5-6 people and is a popular choice for small to medium-sized families or individuals who like to meal prep.
-For larger families (5+ members) or those who cook in bulk, a 10-cup model might be more suitable.
+• Capacity: A 5.5-cup model typically serves 5-6 people and is popular for small to medium-sized families or individuals who meal prep.
+For larger families (5+ members) or bulk cooking, a 10-cup model might be more suitable.

 • Lifestyle: If you’re busy and value convenience, a Micom model with a timer and multiple settings will streamline your routine.
 If you prioritize gourmet results and precise control, an IH model is worth the investment.